 Consequence: Fulfillment of your main character’s greatest desire is derailed and the story moves toward a confrontation with her greatest fear.
 As she reacts to this new obstacle, the cycle begins again.

 Actors in a theater production become comfortable with the story and one another during the first read-through.
 When they first go off the script, their lines may seem stilted and their movements confused.
-But soon they own their lines, delivering them with the ease of familiarity, and command the stage with grace.
-Like performing in a theater production, it takes practice, patience and talent to plot in three acts.
+But soon they own their lines, delivering them with the ease of familiarity, and command the stage.
+As with performing in a theater production, plotting a novel in three acts takes practice, patience and talent.
 But once you’ve mastered this technique, your delighted readers may just call for an encore.